 Sundowner is written for those with an insatiable thirst for travel, and an untamable wanderlust.
 I contributed to the magazine for three years, and was Editor for two.

 Cool Places is a gem of a concept: celebrating the best of Britain by getting professional travel writers to look a little closer to home and write about their local patches: providing honest, up to date, fresh and contemporary reviews of everywhere featured.
-Author of the Stratford-Upon Avon guide and contributing to The Cotswold guide, I’m delighted to be part of the team.
+Author of the Stratford-Upon Avon guide and contributor to The Cotswold guide, I was delighted to be part of the team in its early years.

 Junior – now online

-The yummy mummy of parenting mags, I’m delighted to have been involved with Junior Magazine for four years, writing for both the main magazine and their prestigious annual travel supplement.
+The yummy mummy of parenting mags, I was delighted to have been involved with Junior Magazine for four years, writing for both the main magazine and their prestigious annual travel supplement.